 - Best practices and guideposts for success

 - How you can use data-driven marketing to get results for your business

 What Is Data-Driven Marketing and How Can It Increase My Bottom Line?

-Data-driven marketing relies on customer transactional and behavioral data to influence and predict future marketing strategies.
+Data-driven marketing relies on customer transactional and behavioral data to influence and predict future marketing campaigns.
 The final result is a greater customer experience that leads to higher sales and increased ROI.

-Data could be the very thing that stands between you and an organized marketing campaign that pumps out repeatable, scalable marketing strategies that yield demonstrable results.
+Data could be the very thing that stands between you and an organized marketing strategy that pumps out repeatable, scalable marketing campaigns that yield demonstrable results.